Skip to main content

 What Is CARM?

 CARM stands for CBSA Assessment and Revenue Management.
 It is the Canada Border Services Agency’s modernized system for assessing and collecting duties, taxes, and fees on imported goods.
-CARM officially launched on October 21, 2024, replacing the legacy customs accounting systems that had been in place for decades.
+CARM became the official system of record on October 21, 2024, replacing legacy customs accounting processes.

 CARM introduces several major changes for importers: